techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Week 2/BashScripts3.md

 ## Key Terms

-I didn't come accross any new key terms in this excercise as all the terms above was covered in BashScripts1 and 2.
+I didn't come accross any new key terms in this excercise as all the terms above were covered in BashScripts1 and 2.

 ##  Resources
 ChatGPT